skip to content

 Regarding presentation, assessors primarily require the dissertation to be literate and tidy.
 It is not necessary to spend hours using an advanced graphics design package but it is necessary to write with correct grammar, in a clear and focused expository style using properly constructed sentences.

-Strict adherence to the top-level arrangement of the chapters is regarded as part of the Presentation.
-Candidates who fail to put their names on the top right-hand corners of cover sheets, misunderstand the phrase "at most 100 words", or omit the Proforma altogether, will not receive high marks for Presentation.
+Strict adherence to the top-level arrangement of the chapters is regarded as part of the presentation.
+Candidates who fail to put their names on the top right-hand corners of cover sheets, misunderstand the phrase "at most 100 words", or omit the Proforma altogether, will not receive high marks for presentation.

 The five chapters

-Most of the marks are scored in the five chapters in the body of the dissertation.
-Assessors recognise that the precise partitioning prescribed by the five chapter headings will sometimes prove too serious a constraint.
-A writer might, for example, feel that it is essential to discuss some aspects of the Implementation in earlier chapters.
-Assessors will credit Implementation marks ahead of time in such circumstances.
+Most of the marks are scored in the five chapters in the body of the dissertation.While these chapter headings must be strictly followed, assessors recognise that the style of material in each section may vary depending on topic.
+A writer might, for example, feel that it is essential to discuss some aspects of the implementation in earlier chapters.
+Assessors will credit implementation marks ahead of time in such circumstances.
 It is unnecessary to repeat discussion in the "correct" chapter in order to earn the marks.

 The Appendices